tarunmenon/Elev_migration_diet/README.md

 ## Metabarcoding dataset
 Raw data from the DNA metabarcoding of 261 bird faecal samples in the summer and winter across an elevation gradient in the eastern Himalayas.
-There are 2 folders containing zipfiles with fastq files within.
+There are 2 zipfiles containing compressed fastq files within.
 This can be found on zenodo

-1) **MiSeq_01122023**: 190 files consisting of the MiSeq 150bp paired end reads of 95 samples
+1) **MiSeq_01122023.zip**: 190 files consisting of the MiSeq 150bp paired end reads of 95 samples

-2) **NovaSeq_24012025**: 374 files consisting of the NovaSeq6000 150bp paired end reads of 187 samples
+2) **NovaSeq_24012025.zip**: 374 files consisting of the NovaSeq6000 150bp paired end reads of 187 samples

 ## Stable isotope dataset